A-Croshaw/cosbranok/README.md

 # _Deployment_

- * All content that has ben produced from within Gitpod has need uploaded to Githum using "git add", "git commit" and the "it push" commands.
+ * All content that has been produced from within Gitpod has need uploaded to Githum using "git add", "git commit" and the "it push" commands.

  * Once the content has been uploaded head over to Github and log it to your account and select the repository to publish.